-The Switch enters the relationship between destination MAC or IP addresses and the Ethernet port or gateway router the destination resides on into its forwarding table.
+The Switch enters the relationship between destination MAC addresses and the Ethernet port the destination resides on into its forwarding table.
 This information is then used to forward packets.
-This reduces the traffic congestion on the network, because packets, instead of being transmitted to all ports, are transmitted to the destination port only.
+This reduces broadcast storms on the network, because packets, instead of being transmitted to all ports, are transmitted to the destination port only.
 Example: if Port 1 receives a packet destined for a station on Port 2, the Switch transmits that packet through Port 2 only, and transmits nothing through the other ports.
 This process is referred to as 'learning' the network topology.